The Centrality of the Gospel

 • Growing numbers of leaders are identified at Hope Secondary School and are offered scholarships to higher education.

-• Women are improving the standard of living of their families through Business training and microfinance loans.
+• Women are improving the standard of living of their families through business training and microfinance loans.

-All of this is in addition to the 3-year program of training area pastors using curriculum from the Bible Training Center for Pastors.
 And of course, James Baak emphasizes that biblical forgiveness is the foundation for the reconciliation of relationships whenever he engages in peacebuilding and reconciliation programs to promote peace among currently or formerly hostile groups of people.

 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’